 However, it is important to remember that these calculators are not completely accurate.
 Your bankruptcy attorney will have more information on exactly how your income will be calculated.

-What If I Don’t Pass the Means Test?
+What If I Don’t Pass the Ch.
+7 Bankruptcy Means Test?

 If you do not pass the means test, you may be limited to filing for Chapter 13 Bankruptcy.
-However, many people who think they may not pass the means test due to income, can pass due to large monthly payments such as mortgages, car loans, medical expenses, and more.
-The means test can be complex, so even if you think you don’t pass, you should contact an attorney who is experienced with this calculation to make sure and to be aware of all of your options.
+However, many people who think they may not pass the means test due to income can pass due to large monthly payments such as mortgages, car loans, medical expenses, and other types of consumer debt.

-Passing the Chapter 7 Means Test Even If Your Income Is Too High
+Passing the Means Test Even If Your Income Is Too High

 The Expenses Step of the Means Test